Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Omitted-variable bias in least squares

-Now, we allow the outcome $y$ and exposure $a$ to be vectors but still focus on a scalar unmeasured confounder $u$.
+Now, we present a novel OVB formula based on the $R$ parametrization.
+We allow the outcome $y$ and exposure $a$ to be vectors but still assume a scalar unmeasured confounder $u$.
 We consider the long and short population least squares regressions with and without $u$: